MESH-Research/HumanitiesCommonsIdpEnroller/README.md

 to display a form that collects the username and password that the user will use with the Humanities Commons IdP.
 After submitting the form the username and password are provisioned to the LDAP server and the flow continues.
-To continue the enrollment flow the discovery service should invoke the URL above with the query string parameter `target` and the value that the discovery page would have otherwise used after an IdP is selected by the user, for example
+To continue the enrollment flow the discovery service **MUST** invoke the URL above with the query string parameter `target` and the value that the discovery page would have otherwise used after an IdP is selected by the user, for example